-and Ed Cornish, most of the addition is south of 25th Street.
-94 J.H.
+Blocks 9 and 10 of McCarthy's Additions are the last tracts included in the historic district.
+Platted on July 10, 1890 by W.W.
+Bolling, George W. Clark and Ed Cornish, most of the addition is south of 25th Street.
+J.H.
 McCarthy, after whom the addition is named, was one of the owners of a grocery store, McCarthy and Joyce, on East Markham Street.
-95 The following year, the same pair, McCarthy and Joyce, left the grocery business and became involved in a cotton warehouse under the same name.
-96 No city directories exist for the years between 1887 and 1903 when the McCarthy clan were involved in a general construction business called McCarthy and Reichardt.
-97 John H. Sr., John H. Jr., James T. and Patrick were all employed there.
-98 One surmises that the family chose to change their vocations again and engage in real estate speculation and construction.
+The following year, the same pair, McCarthy and Joyce, left the grocery business and became involved in a cotton warehouse under the same name.
+No city directories exist for the years between 1887 and 1903 when the McCarthy clan were involved in a general construction business called McCarthy and Reichardt.
+John H. Sr., John H. Jr., James T. and Patrick were all employed there.
+One surmises that the family chose to change their vocations again and engage in real estate speculation and construction.

 Of the three individuals involved in the platting of these 24 lots, Cornish is clearly the most renowned.
-A banker and real estate speculator, Cornish built a home at 1806 Arch Street (NR 12-22-82) in 1915.
+A banker and real estate speculator, Cornish built a home at 1806 Arch St. in 1915.